 July 18, 2018

-P.E.I. corporations are currently governed by the P.E.I.
-Companies Act – legislation that’s substantially unchanged since it was enacted in 1888 as the Joint Stock Companies Act.
-But that’s about to change: on June 12, 2018 the P.E.I. government passed Bill No. 12, the Business Corporations Act.
-The new Act, which will only take effect on the date the government sets, will replace part one of the current P.E.I.
+Prince Edward Island corporations were formerly governed by the P.E.I.
+Companies Act – legislation that was substantially unchanged since enacted in 1888 as the Joint Stock Companies Act.
+But that’s changed: effective May 3, 2019 the P.E.I.
+Business Corporations Act replaced part one of the P.E.I.
 Companies Act dealing with for-profit companies.
-Modeled on the Canada Business Corporations Act (CBCA), a model that the corporations legislation of all other Canadian common law provinces with the exception of N.S. and (until now) P.E.I. have adopted (and that has recently itself been modernized), the new Act will fundamentally change – and modernize – the corporate landscape in P.E.I.
+Modeled on the Canada Business Corporations Act (CBCA), a model the corporations legislation of all other Canadian common law provinces with the exception of N.S. have adopted (and that has recently itself been modernized), the new Act fundamentally changed the corporate landscape in P.E.I.

-Here are the three transition steps that P.E.I. corporations incorporated under the current P.E.I.
-Companies Act will need to take, and the three key ways in which the new P.E.I.
-Business Corporations Act will change – and modernize – the legal regime governing P.E.I. corporations when it takes effect.
+Here are the three transition steps that P.E.I. corporations incorporated under the P.E.I.
+Companies Act need to take, and the three key ways in which the new P.E.I.
+Business Corporations Act has changed – and modernized – the legal regime governing P.E.I. corporations.

 3 Transition Steps for Existing P.E.I.
 Corporations

 When the new P.E.I.
-Business Corporations Act takes effect, P.E.I. corporations currently incorporated under Part 1 of the P.E.I.
-Companies Act (that is, for-profit corporations) will need to take certain steps pursuant to the Act’s provisions pertaining to the transition between the old and new regimes.
-However, the new Act won’t affect non-profit companies incorporated under Part II of the P.E.I.
-Companies Act, which will remain in effect and non-profit companies incorporated pursuant to it won’t need to take any steps to transition to the new Act.
+Business Corporations Act took effect, P.E.I. corporations incorporated under Part 1 of the P.E.I.
+Companies Act (that is, for-profit corporations) were required to take certain steps pursuant to the Act’s provisions pertaining to the transition between the old and new regimes.
+However, the new Act didn’t affect non-profit companies incorporated under Part II of the P.E.I.
+Companies Act, which remains in effect; non-profit companies incorporated pursuant to the Companies Act don’t need to take any steps to transition to the new legislation.
 Here are the three steps that for-profit corporations will need to take:

 Certificate of continuance.
-Companies incorporated in P.E.I. by way of Letters Patent and the Companies Act will be required to obtain a certificate of continuance under the new P.E.I.
+Companies incorporated in P.E.I. by way of Letters Patent and the Companies Act are required to obtain a certificate of continuance under the new P.E.I.
 Business Corporations Act by applying to the P.E.I.
 Director of Corporations.
-Before doing so, the shareholders who are entitled to vote at the corporation’s shareholder meetings will be required to adopt articles of continuance, authorize the directors to apply for the certificate of continuance, and may adopt bylaws to become effective on issuance of the certificate of continuance.
+Before doing so, the shareholders entitled to vote at the corporation’s shareholder meetings are required to adopt articles of continuance, authorize the directors to apply for the certificate of continuance, and can adopt bylaws to become effective on issuance of the certificate of continuance.

 Time period to apply for continuance.
-An existing P.E.I. corporation must apply to the Director of Corporations for that certificate of continuance within three years after the date the new P.E.I.
-Business Corporations Act comes into force.
-However, the new Act provides that a corporation experiencing hardship can make an application to the Supreme Court of Prince Edward Island to extend that period for an additional period not exceeding one year.
-A P.E.I. corporation that fails to apply within those time periods will be dissolved (that is, will cease to exist) on the expiry of that time.
+An existing P.E.I. corporation must apply to the Director of Corporations for that certificate of continuance on or before May 3, 2023.
+A corporation experiencing hardship can apply to the Supreme Court of Prince Edward Island to extend that period for an additional period not exceeding one year.
+A P.E.I. corporation incorporated under the Companies Act that fails to apply to continue under the Business Corporations Act before May 3, 2023, may be dissolved following a 120-day notice period.

 3 Key Ways the P.E.I.
-Corporate Legal Regime Will be Modernized
+Corporate Legal Regime Was Modernized

 The new P.E.I.
-Business Corporations Act, though not yet in force, differs in many ways from the current Companies Act.
-This includes the process for initial incorporation and ongoing public filings: it will shift the current system of Government authorization issued through Letters Patent to a comprehensive system of Articles of Incorporation issued on application.
-Here are three key ways in which the new Act will change and modernize the legal regime governing P.E.I. corporations when it takes effect.
+Business Corporations Act differs in many ways from the old Companies Act.
+This includes the process for initial incorporation and ongoing public filings: the prior system of government authorization issued through Letters Patent has shifted to a comprehensive system of Articles of Incorporation issued on application.
+Here are three key ways in which the new Act fundamentally changed – and modernized – the legal regime governing P.E.I. corporations.

-The new Act will also implement changes that will offer P.E.I. corporation shareholders increased rights and protections:
+The new Act implemented changes offering P.E.I. corporation shareholders increased rights and protections:

 Statutory Shareholder Remedies.
-The new Act will offer shareholders – specifically minority shareholders – statutory remedies, as does the CBCA.
-The current Companies Act doesn’t provide for statutory shareholder remedies, leaving shareholders to rely solely on legal actions for breach of fiduciary duty against individual directors and officers for relief from allegedly wrongful conduct by the corporation or its majority shareholders.
+The new Act offers shareholders – specifically minority shareholders – statutory remedies, as does the CBCA.
+The Companies Act didn’t provide for statutory shareholder remedies, leaving shareholders to rely solely on legal actions for breach of fiduciary duty against individual directors and officers for relief from allegedly wrongful conduct by the corporation or its majority shareholders.
 The two primary remedies the new Act provides are:

 Shareholder Proposals.
 Under the new Act, any shareholder entitled to vote an annual meeting of shareholders can present a proposal to make, amend or repeal a bylaw of the corporation.
-The current Companies Act doesn’t offer shareholders this right.
+The Companies Act didn’t offer shareholders this right.

 Meeting Called by Court.
-The new Act will give the court power, on the application of a director or a shareholder who is entitled to vote at a meeting of shareholders, to order that a meeting of the corporation be called.
+The new Act gives the court power, on the application of a director or a voting shareholder, to order that a meeting of the corporation be called.
 Under the Companies Act there was no mechanism for a shareholder to demand that a meeting be held.

-The new Act will implement several changes with the effect of increasing the liability to which the directors and officers of a corporation will be exposed and their obligations to shareholders:
+The new Act implemented several changes with the effect of increasing the liability to which the directors and officers of a corporation are exposed and their obligations to shareholders:

 Statutory Duty of Care.
 The new Act imposes a statutory duty of care on every director and officer to act honestly and in good faith with a view to the best interests of the corporation in exercising their powers, and to exercise the care, diligence and skill of a reasonably prudent person.
-Even though the current Companies Act doesn’t expressly impose this duty on directors and officers, they were still subject to it at law.
-However, by anchoring the duty in the statute itself, the well-developed body of court decisions will now apply to P.E.I. corporations, and offer P.E.I. corporations greater certainty around how P.E.I. courts will likely interpret the conduct of corporate officers and directors.
+Even though the Companies Act didn’t expressly impose this duty on directors and officers, they were still subject to it at law.
+However, by anchoring the duty in the Act itself, the well-developed body of court decisions now apply to P.E.I. corporations, offering greater certainty around how P.E.I. courts will likely interpret the conduct of corporate officers and directors.

 Personal Liability for Oppression.
 The new Act’s addition of the oppression remedy for shareholders also has the effect of exposing directors to a new personal liability risk: that for oppressive conduct.
 The wording of the new Act’s oppression remedy is similar to that of the CBCA oppression provision, under which the Supreme Court of Canada has stated directors can be held personally liable for oppressive conduct.
 It’s highly likely a court will reach a similar conclusion under the new P.E.I.
 Business Corporations Act’s oppression provision.

-Corporations (particularly start-ups) have many factors to consider when incorporating their business; a key one is deciding where to incorporate.
-The new Act will also implement several changes that offer P.E.I. corporations greater flexibility, with the effect of making P.E.I. a more attractive place to incorporate:
+Corporations (particularly startups) have many factors to consider when incorporating their business; a key one is deciding where to incorporate.
+The new Act implemented several changes that offer P.E.I. corporations greater flexibility, with the effect of making P.E.I. a more attractive place to incorporate:

 Unlimited Liability Corporations (ULCs).
-The new Act, unlike the current Companies Act, will permit ULCs: corporations the shareholders of which have unlimited liability for any liability, act or default of the corporation.
+The new Act, unlike the Companies Act, permits ULCs: corporations the shareholders of which have unlimited liability for any liability, act or default of the corporation.
 ULCs are a favoured vehicle for U.S. expansion into Canada because they are a hybrid entity treated as a corporation for Canadian tax purposes but disregarded for U.S. tax purposes.
-This change makes P.E.I. only the fourth Canadian jurisdiction – along with Alberta, B.C. and N.S. – to permit ULCs.
+This change makes P.E.I. only the fourth Canadian jurisdiction – along with Alberta, B.C. and N.S. – to permit ULCs (though New Brunswick has proposed amendments to its Business Corporations Act that would also allow ULCs).

 Director Residency.
-The new Act maintains the flexibility in choice of directors that the current Companies Act offers by not imposing residency requirements for directors.
+The new Act maintains the flexibility in choice of directors that the Companies Act offered by not imposing residency requirements for directors.
 This is in contrast to the CBCA and several other provincial business corporation acts; for example, the CBCA requires at least 25% of directors be “resident in Canada” (which includes permanent residents as well as Canadian citizens) and if there is less than four directors, at least one must be a resident Canadian.
-However, under the new Act, if there aren’t any P.E.I. resident directors when articles of incorporation are sent to the province, a lawyer entitled to practice law in P.E.I. must provide a certificate, in the form fixed by the Director of Corporations, for anti-money laundering and anti-corruption purposes.
+However, under the new Act, if there aren’t any P.E.I. resident directors when the application is made for articles of incorporation, a lawyer entitled to practice law in P.E.I. must provide a certificate, in the form fixed by the Director of Corporations, for anti-money laundering and anti-corruption purposes.

 Resolutions in Lieu of Meetings.
 The new Act allows that a resolution in writing and signed by all the directors entitled to vote on that resolution at a meeting of directors is valid as if it had been passed at a meeting of directors.
-There’s no equivalent provision in the current Companies Act.
+There was no equivalent provision in the Companies Act.

 Attending Shareholder Meetings via Teleconference.
-Under the new Act, shareholders may participate in a meeting of shareholders by telephone, electronic or other means unless the bylaws of the company provide otherwise.
-Under the current Companies Act, shareholders must attend meetings in person.
+Under the new Act, shareholders can participate in a meeting of shareholders by telephone, electronic or other means unless the bylaws of the company provide otherwise.
+Under the Companies Act, shareholders were required to attend meetings in person.

-Please contact your McInnes Cooper lawyer or any member of the Corporate & Business Law Team @ McInnes Cooper to discuss this topic or any other legal issue.
+Please contact your McInnes Cooper lawyer or any member of the Corporate & Business Law Team @ McInnes Cooper to discuss incorporating your business in P.E.I.

 McInnes Cooper has prepared this document for information only; it is not intended to be legal advice.
 You should consult McInnes Cooper about your unique circumstances before acting on this information.
 McInnes Cooper excludes all liability for anything contained in this document and any use you make of it.